You can’t stand your husband anymore!

 He gets angry, dismisses your comment, and walks away.
 He won’t resume the conversation, no matter what.
-You wish it was easier to talk about things that frustrate you.
+You wish it were easier to talk about things that frustrate you.

-In this situation, it may be more helpful to get him aware of it.
-He may not know he’s doing it and the impact it has on you.
+In this situation, getting him aware of it may be more helpful.
+He may not know he’s doing it and its impact on you.
 You can both learn how your actions have created this harmful cycle.

 Healthy communication is essential to turn this around.

 Once you both build positive communication skills, all the other problems become easier to solve.
 Communication is key.

 He needs to stand up for you when people treat you poorly.
 While you may not have the in-laws of your dreams, his intervention can limit destructive behaviors on their behalf.

 Some husbands don’t feel comfortable standing up to their families, which creates tension in their marriages.
 Encourage your husband to speak with his family about a situation that upsets you, even if he’s uncomfortable doing it.
 You will find a solution if you and your husband communicate well and stick together.